sqlxpert/aws-tag-sched-ops/readme.md

     * An IAM user or role that can create an image of an EC2 instance can force a reboot by omitting the `NoReboot` option.
 (Explicitly denying the reboot privilege does not help.)
 The unavoidable pairing of a harmless privilege, taking a backup, with a risky one, rebooting, is unfortunate.

     * Tags are ignored when deleting EC2 images and snapshots.
-Limit EC2 image and snapshot deletion privileges -- even Ec2TagSchedOpsDelete -- to highly-trusted entities.
+Limit EC2 image and snapshot deletion privileges -- even Ec2TagSchedOpsDelete -- to highly-trusted IAM users and roles.

     * In RDS, an IAM user or role that can add specific tags can add _any other_ tags in the same request.
-Limit RDS tagging privileges -- even the provided policies -- to highly-trusted users.
+Limit RDS tagging privileges -- even the policies provided here -- to highly-trusted users and roles.

 ## Advanced Installation